CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

 This is an excellent skill file that is concise, highly actionable, and well-structured.
-It provides executable examples throughout, includes a safe batch workflow with explicit validation steps, and appropriately defers advanced content to a reference file.
-The sd vs sed comparison table adds genuine value for tool selection.
+The safe batch workflow with explicit validation steps is particularly strong.
+The sd vs sed comparison table and special characters reference add genuine value without bloat.

 DimensionReasoningScore